EtienneHenn/Autum-Leaf-Assesment/README.md

 5)  **Question 5**

-    a ) Created a git directory
+    a ) Created a Git directory

         mkdir git_envirinment
         cd git_envirinment

-    b ) Initiate git for this folder
+    b ) Initiate Git for this folder

         git init